-- Development area consisting of Development Areas A, B and C. - Development Area A - Allows up to 16 attached and/or detached dwelling units, with a minimum lot size of 1,900 square feet and a minimum lot width of 35 feet.

-Development Area B

-- Proposes reuse of an existing building to allow up to 16,000 square feet of uses permitted in the MUDD (mixed use development) district including but not limited to institutional, educational, cultural, recreation, galleries, artist studios, event/gathering/activity, office and/or similar uses.
-Event facility defined as meetings, retreats, conferences, exhibits, civic activities, weddings, reunions, and or similar, instructional classes such as yoga, art, wellness, fitness, and/or similar. - Event gathering activity as a principal use may not exceed 5,000 square feet and is subject to the ability to provide event parking at a rate of one space per four seats. - Commercial kitchens are prohibited in Development Area B.
+- Development area consisting of Development Areas A, B, and C. - Development Area A - Allows up to 16 attached and/or detached dwelling units, with a minimum lot size of 1,900 square feet and a minimum lot width of 35 feet. - Development Area B - Proposes reuse of an existing building to allow up to 16,000 square feet of uses limited to community recreation centers, athletic facilities, libraries, museums, permitted in the MUDD (mixed use development) district including but not limited to institutional, educational, cultural, recreation, galleries, artist studios, event/gathering/activity, and co-working/shared office and/or similar uses.
+Event/gathering/activity will mean and refer to uses that are permitted in the MUDD district and stated for clarity as: meetings, retreats, conferences, exhibits, civic activities, weddings, reunions, and or similar, instructional classes such as yoga, art, wellness, fitness, and/or similar. - Event/gathering/activity as a principal use may not exceed 5,000 square feet and is subject to the ability to provide event parking at a rate of one space per four seats. - Co-working /Shared Office defined as office use with common reception, meeting, conference, break room, and other accessory areas to the office uses.
+Private and/or individual offices are permitted so long as they are no larger than 2,500 square feet and utilize the common areas listed above. - Commercial kitchens, eating/drinking/entertainment establishments including breweries and/or taprooms, and retail uses are prohibited in Development Area B. - Preservation of the building is a condition of the rezoning.
+Demolition of the building that does not result from damage will require a rezoning.

-• Development Area C
+Development Area C